axoflow/axosyslog-core-docs/content/docs/chapter-destinations/configuring-destinations-mongodb/reference-destination-mongodb/_index.md

 | Default: | 1       |

-*Description:* Specifies the number of worker threads (at least 1) that {{% productparam "abbrev" %}} uses to send messages to the server.
+*Description:* Specifies the number of worker threads (at least 1) that {{% param "product.abbrev" %}} uses to send messages to the server.
 Increasing the number of worker threads can drastically improve the performance of the destination.

 {{% include-headless "wnt/warning-diskbuffer-workers.md" %}}